 NEW LINARES HOSPITAL - The EPC contract includes the design and construction of a new healthcare facility in central Linares in the Maule region.
 The new facility will have 329 beds and 11 operating rooms in a surface area of roughly 87,000 square metres in an eight-floor building, including one underground.
-The works will be built by NBI (an Astaldi Group company specialised in plant engineering65) and will take just over six years, with design activities starting in 2017.
+The works will be built by NBI (an Astaldi Group company specialised in plant engineering) and will take just over six years, with design activities starting in 2017.
 The customer is the Chilean Ministry of Health and the works are financed using state funds.

 EL TENIENTE MINE - RECURSOS NORTE PROJECT - The contract covers the first phase works of the Recursos Norte project (5 km of tunnels) for the underground development of the El Teniente copper mine.
 During 2018, excavation of the first part of the tunnel and two access tunnels was commenced.
 On 22 October 2018, considering Astaldi's composition with creditors procedure to be an event of default pursuant to the contract terms, the customer (CODELCO) notified the early termination of the contract and enforcement of the guarantees of €9.7 million (including the advance payment bond).
 Astaldi promptly challenged this enforcement.
-However, the work site activities continued and given Astaldi's excellent performance, the customer expressed its willingness to continue the works through a new contract, depositing the amounts obtained from enforcing the guarantees in a bank account as a guarantee for any greater costs to complete the works and with the intention of returning any remaining amounts at the end of the contract.
+However, the work site activities continued and given Astaldi's excellent performance, the customer communicated its willingness to continue the works under a new contract.
 Given the ongoing composition with creditors procedure, Astaldi filed a specific authorisation application in accordance with article 161.7 of the Bankruptcy Law with the bankruptcy section of the Rome Court on 14 December 2018 in order to be able to sign the new contract.
-It should be noted that, after the bankruptcy section of the Rome Court issued the authorisation, the parent signed the new contract on 28 February 2019 for the remaining works to be completed.
+After the bankruptcy section of the Rome Court issued the authorisation, the parent signed the new contract on 28 February 2019 for the remaining works to be completed.